AMD vs. Intel CPU Market Share: 7nm Makes Landfall as Price War Begins

 |?

 The overall market share statistics we were given did not reconcile with the previous numbers we've shared (second table), so we don't have as much historical data.
-We've reached out to find out if the measurement criteria has changed and will add those additional numbers when they become available.
+We've reached out to find out if the measurement criteria have changed and will add those additional numbers when they become available.

 In either case, AMD now has 15.8% of the client market, and 14.6% of the overall x86 market.
 That's a year-over-year increase of 4.2 and 4 percentage points, respectively.